bsc-s2/lua-resty-awsauth/lib/resty/awsauth/aws_signer.md

  - `query_auth` if set to `true`, the signature will be add to query string, otherwise the signature will be contained in 'Authorization' header.

- - `sign_payload` if set to `true`, the 'X-Amz-Content-SHA256' header will be add to the signing process.
+ - `sign_payload` if set to `true`, the SHA256 of the body will be calculated if header 'X-Amz-Content-SHA256' is not specifed in `headers`.

  - `headers_not_to_sign` is a list of header names indicate which headers are not need to be signed.